 Article 2 - The Services Provided by the Buyer

-Subject to the terms and conditions of this Agreement, the Buyer shall purchase from the Seller and perform the services, as elaborated in the Schedule D (“Services”) attached hereto.
+Subject to the terms and conditions of this Agreement, the Buyer shall purchase from the Seller and perform the waste management services, as elaborated in the Schedule D (“Services”) attached hereto.
 The Parties may enter into additional agreements for Services, which may constitute as addendums to this Agreement subject to the terms and conditions of this Agreement.
 Each addendum shall be in writing, properly executed by the Parties, referring to this Agreement, and shall be prepared in substantially the same form as provided hereunder.

 The relationship created by this Agreement is one of independent contractors, and not partners, franchisees or joint ventures.
-No employees, Buyers, sub-contractors or agents of one Party are employees, Buyers, contractors or agents of the other Party, nor do they have any authority to bind the other Party by contract or otherwise to any obligation, except as expressly set forth herein.
+No employees, buyers, sub-contractors or agents of one Party are employees, buyers, contractors or agents of the other Party, nor do they have any authority to bind the other Party by contract or otherwise to any obligation, except as expressly set forth herein.
 Neither Party will represent to the contrary, either expressly, implicitly or otherwise.
-The Buyer agrees to defend, indemnify and hold the Seller harmless from any and all claims, damages, liability, attorney’s fees and expenses on account of an alleged failure by the Buyer to satisfy any such obligations as per the terms of this Agreement.
+Both the Parties agrees to defend, indemnify and hold the other Party harmless from any and all claims, damages, liability, attorney’s fees and expenses on account of an alleged failure by any of the Party to satisfy any such obligations as per the terms of this Agreement.

 Article 3 -Terms of Invoicing and payment

-For the Services performed by the Buyer, the Seller shall raise a sales invoice to the Buyer as per the format specified in Schedule E. The invoice shall be raised by the Seller to the Buyer on the same day the Services are rendered and the Buyer shall be liable to pay the amount mentioned in the sales invoice within 24 hours of receipt of the same.
-The following shall mandatorily be mentioned on the sales invoice –
+For the Services performed by the Buyer, the Seller shall raise a sales invoice to the Buyer as per the format specified in Schedule E (“Sales Invoice”).
+The Sales Invoice shall be raised by the Seller to the Buyer on the same day the Services are rendered and the Buyer shall be liable to pay the amount mentioned in the Invoice within 15 (fifteen) days of receipt of the same.
+The following shall mandatorily be mentioned on the Invoice:-

 Buyers’ GST No.